 The most common types of damages recoverable in this type of case are pain and suffering and punitive damages.
 There are, however, other types of damages that may be pursued in a wrongful death lawsuit.

 If your loved one has been killed and you have questions, the Thompson Law Firm is here to provide consultation 24/7.
 Initial consultations are free.
-Call us at 480-634-7480 to speak to a qualified attorney.
+Contact us today to speak to a qualified attorney.